Camena, Tasmania

 Camena is a rural locality in the local government area of Central Coast, in the North West region of Tasmania.
 It is located about 21 km south-east of the town of Burnie.
-The 2016 census determined a population of 26 for the state suburb of Camena.
+The 2021 census determined a population of 24 for Camena.

 History

 Prior to 1910 the area was known as South Road.
 Camena is an Aboriginal word for “chin”.
 The locality was gazetted in 1966.

 Geography

 The Blythe River forms the western boundary.

 Road infrastructure

 The C116 route (Camena Road) enters from the north and exits to the west.
 Route C192 (Scotts Road) starts at an intersection with C116 near the western boundary and runs generally south-east before exiting to the south.